j-c-fstk-dev/RegenHub/README.md

 - Partnerships with DAOs and ReFi projects to link impact to funding.

 #### 🗓️ Long-Term: Public Infrastructure
-- Evolve Regen Impact into a decentralized public good.
+- Evolve RegenImpactHub into a decentralized public good.
 - Establish verified actions as a form of reputational credential.
 - Open up the aggregated, anonymized data for global environmental research.